|15 December 1485

 Anne Boleyn came to the attention of Henry VIII.
 Anne was a lady-in-waiting for Queen Catherine and the sister of Mary Boleyn who was at the time the mistress of Henry VIII.
 Henry became besotted by Anne.

-To end the marriage between Henry and Catherine Wolsey set up a secret tribunal where Henry VIII had to answer charges of having a illegal marriage.
+To end the marriage between King Henry VIII and Catherine of Aragon, Thomas Wolsey set up a secret tribunal where Henry had to answer charges of having a illegal marriage.
 The court was held in secret so Catherine did not know.
 The plan was to present the facts to the Pope who would annul the marriage.
-Problems occurred when Rome was attacked by Catherine's nephew Charles and the Pope was captured.
+Problems occurred when Rome was attacked by Catherine's nephew Charles V the Holy Roman Emperor and the Pope was captured.
 Any chance of the Pope annulling the marriage was now gone.

 Henry VIII told Catherine of Aragon that their marriage was invalid because she had earlier been married to his brother Arthur.
 Anne Boleyn, who Henry had become besotted with, wanted Henry to divorce Catherine and to marry her.